Principal, Karen J. Lapekas, Esq.

 Ileana is on the board of the Dominican American Bar Association, and is an active member of the South Florida Tax Litigation Association, the Hispanic National Bar Association, and the Florida Association for Women Lawyers.

-Ileana earned her J.D. from St. Thomas University School of Law.
+Ileana earned her LLM degree from the University of Miami and her J.D. from St. Thomas University School of Law.
 She has a Masters and Bachelors degree from Florida Agricultural and Mechanical University, where she was a member of Zeta Phi Beta Sorority, Inc.

 Ileana was born and raised in Miami.
 She enjoys working out, dancing, and spending time with her friends and her poodle.
 She takes advantage of any opportunity to travel abroad and submerge herself in other cultures.
 Motivating others and helping them achieve their dreams nourishes her soul.
 She is a member of New Mt.
 Olive Baptist Church.